 Having said this, the communications strategy should occasionally find its place on the meeting agenda and undergo the same amount of oversight.
 Committees might need to convene and be involved in its review, since this concerns facilitating the flow of information among board members, and between the board and management, when in crisis.

-In such cases, boards might want to consider the use of board management software, such as a board portal, to support information-sharing and collaborative efforts amongst directors (and/or with management) in a secure environment.
+In such cases, boards might want to consider the use of board management software (also known as a board portal), such as Boardfolio, to support information-sharing and collaborative efforts amongst directors (and/or with management) in a secure environment.

 2. Supply the information your employees need, when they need it.